USS Langley (CV-1): World War II

 MS.5 departed Fremantle at noon on 22 February.
 En route to Colombo, Langley was directed on 23 February by CZM (Helfrich) via the ACNB (Australian Commonwealth Naval Board) to leave the convoy prematurely and proceed individually to deliver the planes to Tjilatjap, Java.
 Unfortunately the RNN (Helfrich) and USN (Glassford) had not communicated successfully about her escort arrangements, and the resulting confusion would doom the tender.
-Late on 26 February Langley was informed that a Dutch patrol plane would meet her and direct her to a Dutch "destroyer" (actually a minelayer) named Willem van der Zaan which would act as her escort.
+Late on 26 February Langley was informed that a Dutch patrol plane would meet her and direct her to the Dutch "destroyer" (actually a minelayer) Willem van der Zaan which would act as her escort.
 Another plane was to be overhead on the next day (27 February) as well.
 As it turned out, Willem van der Zaan was suffering from boiler problems and incapable of more than 10 knots--slower than Langley--so the tender's skipper (CDR McConnell) decided to proceed alone at 13 knots toward Tjilatjap, Java.
 It was hoped she could get to the island under the cover of darkness, as her slow speed and lack of escort made her extremely vulnerable to enemy air or submarine units.